Smoked turkey breast is an amazing Thanksgiving dinner option if you are cooking for a small group.

 Then you will put the breast into a prewarmed cooler.
 I tend to put hot/boiling water in the cooler first to warm it up for about 20 minutes before I need it.

-Then drain the water out, place an old towel in the bottom, wrap the foil covered turkey breast in another old towel, then place another old towel on top and put the lid back on.
+Then drain the water out, place an old towel in the bottom, wrap the foil-covered smoked turkey breast in another old towel, then place another old towel on top and put the lid back on.

 This will keep the turkey hot and safe to eat for hours.
 You can learn more about this method in our guide to using a faux cambro.

-I tend to rest my turkey longer than other poultry, so I will usually allow for a two hour rest, the internal temp of the turkey breast will keep climbing to the 165°F temperature we want it to get to.
+I like to rest turkey longer than other poultry, so I will usually allow for a two-hour rest.
+The internal temp of the turkey breast will keep climbing to the 165°F temperature we want it to get to.

 This long rest time allows plenty of time to make our sides.
 If you want to eat sooner, you can give it a shorter rest just make sure you hit 165°F internal.

 You can just make the smoked turkey breast and it will taste delicious on its own so feel free to skip ahead to the next section.